FOMO WORLDWIDE DEMANDS SPECIAL SHAREHOLDER MEETING BE HELD BY PEER TO PEER NETWORK

-/EIN News/ -- Pittsburgh, PA, April 05, 2023 (GLOBE NEWSWIRE) -- FOMO WORLDWIDE, INC. (US OTC: FOMC) has issued the following letter to the Board of Directors and management of Peer to Peer Network (listed on OTCMarkets.com) demanding a special meeting of the shareholders be held immediately to review the Company’s corporate actions and books and records since 2015.
+Pittsburgh, PA, April 05, 2023 (GLOBE NEWSWIRE) -- FOMO WORLDWIDE, INC. FOMC has issued the following letter to the Board of Directors and management of Peer to Peer Network (listed on OTCMarkets.com) demanding a special meeting of the shareholders be held immediately to review the Company's corporate actions and books and records since 2015.
 Peer to Peer Network shareholders are encouraged to join such demand and are urged to not consent to any corporate actions currently being solicited by management unless and until a quorum and majority is assembled and verified to vote on shareholder matters including potentially appointing a new Board of Directors.
 A copy of the correspondence is below:

 April 2, 2023